June 11

 Sauce Pan Shape

-The shape of a sauce pan is probably the most important factor in whether you love the pan or hate it, and if you find it easy to use or a huge pain.
+The shape of a sauce pan is probably the most important factor in whether you love a pan or hate it, and if you find it easy to use or a huge pain.

 Some sauce pans are narrower at the top than the bottom or have curved sides with flared tops.
 These designs can be pretty, but they're not practical.
 Pans with wider bottoms than tops are harder to scrape out and harder to wash.